koivunej/minipb/README.md

 implementation which can be used to help seeking a large file and pull only the interesting parts out.

+The way to read messages provided by this crate is not great, while it supports returning structs it has to be in an way that hasn't yet been explored.

 [protobuf is not good for large files or messages]: https://developers.google.com/protocol-buffers/docs/techniques#large-data